-David Ter Molen is a Partner in the Litigation and Intellectual Property Practice Groups and member of the Food Industry Team.
+David Ter Molen is a Partner in the Food and Beverage Industry Team and the Intellectual Property Practice Group.
 He has extensive experience in the areas of intellectual property law, including patent, trademark, trade dress and copyright law; internet, technology, and computer law in general.

 Outside of intellectual property, he has extensive experience in business litigation matters involving complex contractual disputes, First Amendment issues, consumer fraud and trade secrets.
 In addition, David routinely works with clients reviewing and drafting supplier agreements, vendor agreements, private label agreements and intellectual property agreements.

-- Successfully used UDRP proceedings to transfer domain names to numerous clients and successfully defended a UDRP proceeding which resulted in a decision that the “Complaint was brought in bad faith and constitutes an abuse of the administrative proceeding.”
+- Used UDRP proceedings to transfer domain names to numerous clients and successfully defended a UDRP proceeding which resulted in a decision that the “Complaint was brought in bad faith and constitutes an abuse of the administrative proceeding.”

 - Grocery Manufacturers Association (GMA)